valeoai/SLidR/README.md

 You can alternatively replace minkunet with voxelnet to pre-train a PV-RCNN backbone.
 Weights of the pre-training can be found in the output folder, and can be re-used during a downstream task.
+If you wish to use multiple GPUs, please scale the learning rate and batch size accordingly.

 ### Semantic segmentation